 When looking after your canine's health, you want the best vet for dogs, someone you can trust with all of your pooch's physical needs.
 Where do you begin?
-Whether you're a first-time pet parent or a long-time best friend who's relocating the family, there are a few factors you should consider before committing to a practice.
+Whether you're a first-time pet parent or a long-time best friend who's relocating with the family, there are a few factors you should consider before committing to a practice.

 Think about it like this: What would you look for in your medical doctor?
 You'd want an educated, well-practiced physician who's kind, respectful, and convenient.
 And although your doctor's office hours would need to meet your availability, they should also be willing to tend to matters during off-hours for emergency treatment.
 When searching for a new veterinarian, hold the possible pet practitioner to the same high standard you'd look for in your own physician.
 Here's how: